 F.J.
-Martyn Roberts painting Evening (Mt Coot-tha from Dutton Park) 1898 is an important Brisbane landscape so we have begun a six month project carrying out a delicate conservation treatment to clean and restore this work.
-Due to the aging process of the upper varnish layers, and the restoration treatment that had taken place before the painting came into the Gallery’s Collection, the work requires careful removal of the aged, discoloured varnish layer and old restorations that has accumulated on the surface.
+Martyn Roberts painting Evening (Mt Coot-tha from Dutton Park) 1898 is an important Brisbane landscape so a six month project carrying out a delicate conservation treatment to clean and restore this work was scheduled.
+Due to the aging process of the upper varnish layers, and the restoration treatment that had taken place before the painting came into the Gallery’s Collection, the work required careful removal of the aged, discoloured varnish layer and old restorations that has accumulated on the surface.

-As you can see cleaning the painting with small conservation tools and gel carefully allows the removal of the upper varnish layer without disturbing the original paint layers below, thus revealing the original colours and tonality of the painting.
-The cleaning will take some weeks to complete, followed by the stabilisation of the paint layers – varnishing and the filling and retouching any losses in the composition.
+Cleaning the painting with small conservation tools and gel carefully allows the removal of the upper varnish layer without disturbing the original paint layers below, thus revealing the original colours and tonality of the painting.
+The cleaning took some weeks to complete, followed by the stabilisation of the paint layers – varnishing and the filling and retouching any losses in the composition.

-Currently on view at the Queensland Art Gallery, our new commemorative display ‘From the battlefield to the home front’ marks Australia’s involvement in World War One and aims to show the involvement of artists in shaping the national perception of the war, and its aftermath.
-George W Lambert was commissioned by the Australian Government and concentrated on set-piece battle paintings in Palestine & Turkey.
-Recent conservation on one of these works, Walk (An incident at Romani) 1919-22 has involved examination and removal of a discoloured dirt and grime layer from the picture surface.
+George W. (Washington) Lambert was commissioned by the Australian Government and concentrated on set-piece battlefield paintings in Palestine & Turkey.
+Conservation on one of these works, Walk (An incident at Romani) 1919-22 has involved examination and removal of a discoloured dirt and grime layer from the picture surface.

-George Washington Lambert served as an Official World War One Artist from late 1917, attached to the ANZAC Mounted Division.
+Lambert served as an Official World War One artist from late 1917, attached to the ANZAC Mounted Division.
 He travelled to Gallipoli and the Middle East to record battlefields as well as make preparatory drawings and oil sketches for planned larger commissioned paintings that sometimes took years to complete.

 The painting depicts an incident where a sand-cart ambulance was deployed to an exposed part of the frontline in order to retrieve two serious casualties, when it was mistakenly shelled by Turkish artillery.
 Naturally the horses panicked and started to bolt.
 Tragedy was averted when the Corporal galloped to the front of the party to steady the teams and signalled “Walk”.
 After the horses were calmed, the enemy apparently recognised the Ambulance and stopped firing.
 As a result of their bravery and composure, the Corporal and drivers were awarded Military Medals.